School visit FAQs

 How do we pay for our session?

 When you have made your booking, we will send you confirmation, detailing your booking details and your costings.
-You will then be invoiced two weeks after your visit.
+You will then be invoiced after your visit.
 We can accept payment by card, BACS payment and cheque.

 Can we come to the bridge before our visit to help us plan our trip?